jdittrich/userNeedResearchBook/text/allURBook.md

 ## Wrap it up

-When you covered the topics you wanted to know about and explored them sufficently by asking questions and observing it may be time to wrap up the research session.
+When you covered the topics you wanted to know about and explored them sufficiently by asking questions and observing it may be time to wrap up the research session.

-I made the experience that after 30 minutes I covered the my general questions.
+I made the experience that after 30 minutes I covered the general questions.
 However, getting to know complex workflows takes longer.
 Same goes for getting deeper insights into (work) culture.
 As well, using observations will need some time too.
 So if you go beyond a simple interview you should plan 1-2h for one research session.